-- When we stop eating or fast (intermittent fasting), blood glucose and insulin levels fall.
+- When we stop eating for long periods (as with intermittent fasting), blood glucose and insulin levels fall.
 This signals the body to start using stored energy from fat sources since there is no more is coming through food.

 - The body, therefore, goes through two states, ‘fed’ when insulin levels are high and ‘fasted’ when insulin levels are low.
 So we are either storing food energy as fat, or our bodies are making a fat withdrawal and using it for fuel.

 - When our eating and fasting habits are balanced, there should be no weight gain, but problems occur when we overeat.
 If we are eating continually throughout the day (6 times a day eating plans), then our bodies spend the majority of the day in a ‘fed’ state.
 Our bodies will simply use the incoming food for energy and never actually utilize fat stores for fuel.
 The body will simply continue to store the fat, which will mean further weight gain.

 - To create a or drop weight, we simply need to increase the amount of time we spend in the ‘fasted’ state.
 That essentially is intermittent fasting, the fasting allows the body to utilize its stored energy.
 By not eating for long periods, your body will simply break down its own fat for energy.

 - The 16/8 Method: Also known as the Leangains protocol (Developed by Martin Berkhan).
 This method involves limiting your daily eating period to eight hours, for example from 8 am to 4 pm.
 The fasting portion is the remaining sixteen hours of the day.
 Participants are encouraged not to eat as soon as they awake for four hours and keep the body in its fasted state until that period is over. https://leangains.com/the-leangains-guide/